MonsteRico/ObsidianNotes/content/Codeninjas Camps/Minecraft Modding/Day 3.md

   - Item for ammo, set to the item they just made
   - Shoot constantly while active - optional for their weapon
   - Item usage count - durability
-  - they can chagne the sound if they want
+  - they can change the sound if they want
   - Under the projectile settings at the bottom, they can change the power, damage, knockback etc.
   - Main thing to change there is the **Item representing texture of projectile**, change it to the item/texture they made.
   - Triggers if they want to mess with them
 - Add recipes for both the ammo and the weapon
-## Snowball Type Item - 30 mins
+## Snowball Type Item (with bonus code) - 30 mins
+- Examples could be, dodgeballs, pokeballs, stones, anything you can throw basically
 - Make texture for the snowball type thing **save as Item texture**
 - Create a ranged item
   - Set the max stack size to something other than 1, it's how many can be in a stack. eg snowballs can have 16 in a stack